lucalomazziPolimi/Pia-Enhance-Course/05_challenge/README.md

 # Challenge

-This section contains the team-based challenge material, including the problem statement, rules, starter code, and submission instructions.
+This section contains the team-based challenge material, including the slides, rules, and submission instructions.